intense123/SPL-1/README.md

 For more details on the FP Growth algorithm, refer to the research paper by Han, Jiawei, Jian Pei, and Yiwen Yin.

-# Contributing
-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.
-Please follow the Contributing Guidelines when contributing to this project.

-# License
-This project is licensed under the MIT License.

 # Acknowledgements
 The FP Growth algorithm research paper by Han, Pei, and Yin for the foundational knowledge.